furiousteam/BLOC-OFFICIAL-POOL/README.md

 		/* Block depth required for a block to unlocked/mature.
 Found in daemon source as the variable CRYPTONOTE_MINED_MONEY_UNLOCK_WINDOW */
 		"depth": 50,
-		"poolFee": 1.0, //1.0% pool fee (2% total fee total including donations) "devDonation": 0, //0.1% donation to send to pool dev - only works with Monero "coreDevDonation": 0 //0.1% donation to send to core devs - works with Bytecoin, Monero, Dashcoin, QuarazCoin, Fantoncoin, AEON and OneEvilCoin
+		"poolFee": 1.0, //1.0% pool fee (1.1% total fee total including donations) "devDonation": 0, //0.1% donation to send to pool dev - only works with BLOC "coreDevDonation": 0 //0% donation to send to core devs - only works with BLOC },
-	},

 	/* AJAX API used for front-end website. */